YasserOs/RKE2-HA-Cluster/README.md

 mkdir -p /etc/rancher/rke2
 ```

-rke2 (agent and server ) scripts can be configured through 2 ways , CLO flags and config files , we are going to take the 2nd approach and create a simple minimal config file in the default location that rke2 looks for ( we can provide a different file path through the cli flags )
+rke2 (agent and server ) scripts can be configured through 2 ways , CLI flags and config files , we are going to take the 2nd approach and create a simple minimal config file in the default location that rke2 looks for ( we can provide a different file path through the cli flags )

 ``` bash
 touch /etc/rancher/rke/config.yaml